-We observe that one of the reasons why (un)plugging suffers from long latencies is that it attempts to blindly reclaim guest OS memory.
-The hypervisor is unaware of the guest free memory blocks, due to the virtualization barrier, and thus scans the guest physical memory linearly, migrating occupied pages to isolate and remove memory blocks.
-While it is very hard to identify and isolate free memory on a general purpose VM, hosting multiple long-running workload(s) with working sets that vary over time and input, we observe that memory usage is far more predictable for the serverless use-case.
-The occupied and free memory inside a VM can be identified and managed at the granularity of the deployed function's memory resource limits, as defined by the user. \emph{However, to be able to add and remove such coarse-grain blocks fast, avoiding migrations or free page searches, special mechanisms are necessary to guarantee their isolation.}
+We observe that the key reason that hinders VM memory reclamation performance is that the existing hot(un)plug interfaces attempt to blindly reclaim guest OS memory.
+For example, virtio-mem~\cite{virtio-mem} needs to scan the guest physical memory linearly and migrate occupied pages to isolate and remove memory blocks.
+While it is hard to identify and isolate free memory on general purpose VMs, e.g., VMs hosting multiple long-running workloads with working sets that vary over time and input, we observe that memory usage is far more predictable for the serverless use-case.
+The occupied and free memory inside a VM can be identified and managed at the granularity of the deployed function's memory resource limits, as defined by the user. \emph{However, to be able to hot-add and hot-remove such coarse-grained blocks fast, avoiding migrations, special mechanisms are necessary to guarantee the isolation of instances footprints.}

-The goal of this work is to provide such mechanisms to dynamically adjust VM memory for the serverless use-case.
-We aim to reduce the memory fragmentation that severely penalizes the original N:1 model (Section~\ref{sec:motiv:isolation}).
-We build on the existing memory hot(un)plugging mechanisms and attempt to address their performance pathologies, identified in Section~\ref{sec:motiv:resize}, for this specific use-case.
+The goal of this work is to provide such mechanisms to dynamically and efficiently resize N:1 FaaS VMs while reducing the memory waste of the original N:1 model (\S\ref{sec:motiv:isolation}).
+We build on existing state-of-the-art memory hot(un)plugging interfaces, i.e., virtio-mem, and attempt to address their performance pathologies, as identified in Section~\ref{sec:motiv:resize}, under the scope of the FaaS use-case.

-To that end, we design HotMem, an OS interface to efficiently manage the memory of serverless functions, enabling its rapid reclamation.
+To that end, we design Squeezy, an extension to the guest OS memory manager, to efficiently manage the memory of serverless functions, enabling its rapid reclamation.
 Aligned to our analysis in Section~\ref{sec:motiv}, we set the following main goals:

-{\textbf{Resource elasticity.}} HotMem should be able to follow the memory requirements of the total number of alive function instances running inside the same VM, scaling up and down its memory resources accordingly.
-HotMem should also be fast enough to cope with the bursty access pattern of serverless functions that frequently requires the up- and down-scaling of resources in sub-second intervals~\cite{huawei-cold}.
+{\textbf{Resource elasticity.}} Squeezy should be able to track the memory requirements of the total number of alive function instances running inside the same VM, scaling up and down its memory resources accordingly.
+Squeezy should also be fast enough to cope with the bursty load of serverless functions that frequently requires the up- and down-scaling of resources in (sub)second intervals~\cite{huawei-cold}.

-{\textbf{Resource sharing.}} HotMem should allow the sharing of state, e.g., libraries, across the function instances that run in the same VM to preserve the memory saving benefits of the N:1 model.
+{\textbf{Resource sharing.}} Squeezy should allow the sharing of runtime state, e.g., libraries, across the function instances that run in the same VM to preserve the memory saving benefits of the N:1 model.